bugramovic/korma.postgis/readme.md

 (defentity geom-ent
   (prepare prepare-postgis)

-  ; this converts PGGeometry to JTS-Geometries -> "SELECT geom FROM geom_table" gets you JTS-Geometries), if you called register-types
+  ; this converts PGGeometry to JTS-Geometries ->
-  (transform tranform-postgis)
+  ; "SELECT geom FROM geom_table" gets you JTS-Geometries, if you called register-types (transform tranform-postgis)
 )